An exact characterization of saturation for permutation matrices: Even-length spanning oscillations starting with l

 \section{Even-length spanning oscillations starting with \texorpdfstring{$\ell$}{l}}

 In this section, we prove: \restateTravWit*

-For our witness construction to work, we need to define a substructure that generalizes (tall) spanning oscillations of even length that start with $\ell$.
+For our witness construction to work, we need to define a substructure that generalizes (tall) spanning oscillations of even length that start with $\ell_P$.
 We call that substructure a \emph{traversal}.
-Defining our witness construction for traversals instead of spanning oscillations will allow us to make a maximality assumption that is required for the proof that the witness avoids $P$.
+Defining our witness construction for traversals instead of spanning oscillations allows us to make a maximality assumption that is required later in the proof.